Bixby Bridge: History

 The land near the bridge was historically occupied by the native Esselen people who visited the coast seasonally to harvest shellfish and to fish offshore.
 When the Spanish established the California mission system, only a very few were not baptized and conscripted, and they soon left the mountains to work on the nearby ranches.
 Governor Juan Alvarado granted the land from present day Carmel south to Palo Colorado Canyon, two miles north of Bixby Creek, to Marcelino Escobar in 1839 as part of the Rancho San Jose y Sur Chiquito.
 The land was later acquired by Alvarado's brother-in-law José Castro.
-Castro noted the existence of on a Native American trail from Monterey to Palo Colorado Canyon in 1853, when he filed a map of his grant.
+Castro noted the existence of a Native American trail from Monterey to Palo Colorado Canyon in 1853, when he filed a map of his grant.

 Originally Mill Creek

 Bixby Creek is named after pioneering Yankee businessman Charles Henry Bixby.
 Originally from Livingston County, New York, he arrived in California in 1852 and remained for five years.
 He returned east before coming back to California.
 After some success raising cattle in Sonoma County, he obtained a patent on April 10, 1889 for 160 acre south of Bixby Creek, and later bought additional tracts of land on the north side of the creek, between it and Palo Colorado Canyon.

-He built a sawmill with a capacity of twelve thousand feet of lumber per day on the creek, which for many years was known as Mill Creek.
+Bixby built a sawmill with a capacity of twelve thousand feet of lumber per day on the creek, which was then known as Mill Creek.
 He harvested timber and turned it into shakes, shingles, railroad ties, and trench posts.
 He also harvested the bark of the tanbark oak, which was used for tanning cow hides.
-He built a landing chute and hoist to transfer the lumber to ships anchored slightly offshore.
-Schooners were moored to deadeyes embedded in rocks of the adjacent shore.
-Cargo was hoisted in slings from the landing along a cable winched onto the waiting ship.

 Bixby discovered lime deposits on Long Ridge above Mill Creek.
 He had kilns built and used mules to haul the lime to the coast on wooden sleds.
+The creek and canyon were renamed in his honor when the bridge was completed in November 1932.

+Bixby Landing

-It was impossible to build a wharf from the cliffs that dropped into the ocean, and he instead built a hoist that could be used to ferry goods to and from ships anchored slightly offshore.
-The powdered lime was packed into barrels that were then attached to cable strung from the coastal cliff and about 50 yards out into the Pacific Ocean, where it was loaded aboard coastal schooners.
+It was impossible to build a wharf from the cliffs that dropped into the ocean.
+To transport the tanbark and lime to Monterey and San Francisco, Bixby built a doghole port consisting of a hoist and chute that could be used to ferry goods to and from ships anchored slightly offshore.
+The powdered lime was packed into barrels that were then attached to cable strung from the coastal cliff.
+The cargo was hoisted in slings from the landing along a cable winched about 50 yards out into the Pacific Ocean, where it was loaded aboard coastal schooners.
+The schooners were moored to deadeyes embedded in rocks of the adjacent shore.
 He sold the fired lime for use in cement, mortar, and other building materials.